apache/parquet-site/content/en/blog/features/alp_encoding.md

 `±Infinity`, and `-0.0` are also stored as exceptions.

-Within each vector, the encoded values are stored by subtracting the lowest value (frame of reference) and then bit-packing to a fixed width.
+Within each vector, the encoded values are stored by subtracting the lowest value (the frame of reference) and then bit-packing to a fixed width.
 Exceptions are stored directly after the encoded array.
 The layout of each ALP vector is shown below.